 About this Website

-When Michael asked me about the music, I explained that many dancers around the world liked to dance tango to "alternative music" and that they had in fact been doing so since the 1980s, when the recent "tango renaissance" began.
+When he asked me about the music, I explained that many dancers around the world liked to dance tango to "alternative music" and that they had in fact been doing so since the 1980s, when the recent "tango renaissance" began.
 I told him that I thought this was a significant part of the global expansion of the art form.
-He encouraged me to write about it, and as we started brainstorming adjectives that conveyed the spirit of renaissance and modernization, the phrase "neo tango" emerged.
+He encouraged me to write about it, and as we started brainstorming words that conveyed the spirit of renaissance and modernization, the phrase "neo tango" emerged.

 I spent some time researching neo tango and found no reference to such a phrase.
 A few weeks later I created this website to share non-traditional songs with whomever wanted them, hoping to spark more exchanging of music amongst dancers everywhere.
 I wrote an article titled "The Rise of Neo Tango Music" and created an interactive forum (no longer online) where others could contribute songs.
 Soon, I began to recieve email from dancers around the world who were also playing alternative songs or were running alternative milongas, the forum grew, and my own DJ list doubled and tripled in size.